geozeke/ubuntu/README.md

 This script sets up and installs the incredibly helpful utility [pyenv](https://github.com/pyenv/pyenv).
-This utility allows you to install and manage multiple versions of python, without impacting or breaking the system default installation.
+This utility allows you to install and manage multiple versions of python, without breaking the system default installation.

 #### usage